Shop around for unique family products at this moms and tots market

-Explore our magnificent metropolis with a wide selection of sightseeing
+Explore our magnificent metropolis with a wide selection of special and unique sightseeing options

 The glorious Mother City, with her towering mountains, sparkling oceans, fragrant fynbos and fine architecture, offers a smorgasbord of sightseeing options for South Africans and international visitors alike.
 Though it seems impossible to cover it all in one trip, there are plenty of Cape Town day tours that give outsiders (and locals who don’t get out much) a neatly packed insider’s glimpse into everything from the famed Winelands to the local craft beer scene and the lives of city and township dwellers.